 I’ve heard enough things from clients, had enough experiences of my own, and seen enough results to know that this isn’t just some sort of made up nonsense.

 I recognise that we’re tapping into something that we just don’t have the language or concepts for.
-I accept the language we use because at the moment it’s the framework we have – and I expect to evolve as we learn more.
+I accept the language we use because at the moment it’s the framework we have – and I expect it to evolve as we learn more.

 While objective measurement would be nice, spirituality is inherently difficult to quantify and traditional scientific methods of external, objective repetition and observation aren’t available to us.